 Capacity: 355 ml to 532 ml

-If you are specifically looking for plastic-free kids water bottles, then Klean Kanteen makes for a great choice.
+If you are specifically looking for plastic-free kid’s water bottles, then Klean Kanteen makes for a great choice.
 These stainless steel bottles are durable and long-lasting.
-We’ve had ours for four years, and they are still looking as good as new.
+We’ve had ours for five years, and they are still looking as good as new.
 And as they are insulated, they keep drinks hot or cold for hours.

 My gripes are that the painted versions are not dishwasher safe – they do have to be hand-washed.
 If you are a busy parent, this isn’t always practical.
 And if dropped, the paintwork can get scratched.
 Ours have faired well, and aren’t particularly scratched.
 However, do opt for the unpainted version if either of these points will be an issue for you.